-Case definition and European surveillance for human infection with novel coronavirus (SARS-CoV-2)
+Case definition and European surveillance for COVID-19, as of 2 March 2020

-ECDC and the WHO Regional Office for Europe are coordinating the rapid reporting of data as requested in the WHO case reporting form in collaboration with their surveillance networks in Member States.
+ECDC and the WHO Regional Office for Europe – in collaboration with their surveillance networks in the Member States – are coordinating the rapid reporting of data as requested in the WHO case reporting form.

 Case reporting forms will be collected using The European Surveillance System - TESSy.

 Suspected case requiring diagnostic testing (not to be reported at the European level)

 Laboratory testing for COVID-19 should be performed for suspected cases according to the following criteria, based on the updated WHO case definition:

 1) a patient with acute respiratory tract infection (sudden onset of at least one of the following: cough, fever, shortness of breath) AND with no other aetiology that fully explains the clinical presentation AND with a history of travel or residence in a country/area reporting local or community transmission* during the 14 days prior to symptom onset;